ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 * We see that as your gain from believing in a god grows, perhaps due to life experiences fostering belief or the support of a close community of believers, you don't need as much faith to believe.
 Mathematically, your minimum probability threshold approaches 0.

 * We see that anyone whose level of faith is below the minimum threshold would be an atheist, choosing not to believe in god.
 Anyone whose level of faith is above the threshold would be theist, choosing to believe in a god.
-And, interestingly, anyone whose level of fait is at or very close to the threshold would be agnostic, perhaps unsure of the existence of a god.
+And, interestingly, anyone whose level of faith is at or very close to the threshold would be agnostic, perhaps unsure of the existence of a god.

 Now for the flip side of that story.
 What happens if we fix $G_{belief} = 1$ and see what happens as we let $G_{disbelief}$, your gain from not believing in a god when no god exists, grow to higher and higher values?